VedantMahadik/VedantMahadik/README.md

 # Vedant Mahadik
 ## I'm a Undergraduate Student and a Developer.

-- 🔭 I'm currently developing a mobile app with Flutter.
+- 🔭 I'm currently working as ML/Software Engineering intern at Auto-Dl.
-- 🌱 I'm currently learning Flutter and Node.js.
+- 🌱 I'm currently learning MERN.
 - 👯 I'm looking to work with anyone on any project.

 ---

 ### Skills and experience:

-- 1.5 years of web design and development.
+- 2 years of web design and development.
-- 2 years experience in python.
+- 2.5 years experience in python.

 ---

 ### MY GOALS FOR 2021:

-- [ ] Have some intership opportunities.
+- [x] Have some intership opportunities (Thank you Auto-Dl).
 - [ ] Win a hackathon.
-- [ ] Get better at collaboration and leadership.
+- [x] Get better at collaboration and leadership.
 - [ ] Be more productive.
 - [ ] Learn more.